• Skip to main content

 Orgasmic jam.
 Life is good.

 My regular readers know I don't do very well with alcohol and use it sparingly when cooking.
-But this recipe had to have some alcohol in it.
-It just had to.
+However, this recipe had to have some alcohol in it.

-So I added some.
+So, I added some.
 I figure why not live a little.
-Crossing fingers my IBS doesn't punish me for this decision.
+Crossing fingers my tummy doesn't punish me for this decision.
 In this case it might be worth it though.

 I'll rent a movie, eat more bacon jam, and live with the consequences.
 It's Bacon Jam, so it's totally worth it.